Blind calibration of a quantum computer: Blind Calibration

+In blind calibration, we consider a tomographic set of measurement operators $\mc O$, following the approach of Ref.~\cite{roth_semi-device-dependent_2023}.
+Suppose, we measure an operator $M \in \mc O$.
+If there are miscalibrations with parameters $\zeta$, we effectively measure a different operator $ M(\zeta)$, resulting in data of the form

+Our goal is to identify the calibration parameters $\zeta$ using measurements on suitable probe states $\rho$.
+The data \eqref{eq:measurement data general} can be decomposed as

-Linearizing the dependence on $\zeta$ we can always reduce the number of calibration coefficients $\xi_j$ to at most $k +1$ linearly independent coefficients.
-We set $N_{i,0} = M_i$ to be the ideal target measurement.
-Thus, when the device is already perfectly calibrated, the linear coefficients are $\xi_0 = 1$ and $\xi_j = 0$ for all $j > 0$.
+in terms of operators $N_{j}$ weighted by calibration coefficients $\xi_j(\zeta)$, see Appendix~\ref{app:algorithm} for details.
+For small $\zeta_i \ll 1$, we can always reduce the number of calibration coefficients $\xi_j$ to at most $k +1$ linearly independent coefficients, where $k$ is the number of calibration parameters~$\zeta_i$.